Sy Rosen

 Sy Rosen is an American producer and screenwriter.
 He served as one of the creators of the American sitcom television series Gimme a Break!, which he created with Mort Lachman.

 Career

 Rosen started his career in 1976, first writing a few episodes for the television series The Bob Newhart Show.
 He also served in the army and graduated from college, in 1969.

 In 1980s-2000s, Rosen produced and wrote many shows, including, Taxi, The Wonder Years, Maude, M*A*S*H, The Jeffersons, Rhoda, Sister, Sister, Throb, My Two Dads and Sanford.
 In 1987, he created the new NBC sitcom television series Roomies, which ran for 8 episodes.

 In 2007, Rosen wrote the book The Miracle Group.

 In 2018, Rosen screenplayed the short film The Matchmaker, which starred Barbara Bain, Rhea Perlman, Robert Romanus and Bryna Weiss.
-He explained that the short film was about an man who tries to find his mother a friend in her nursing home, which had also happened to Rosen.
+He explained that the short film was about a man who tries to find his mother a friend in her nursing home, which had also happened to Rosen.